Prior Learning from Experience

 As a prerequisite, students interested in taking PLE Document Writing must take the 4-credit Writing from Life course (also offered each quarter other than summer quarter).
 In this class, you will begin to analyze your experience and develop the skills and techniques necessary for documenting the knowledge you have gained.
 Upon successful completion of Writing from Life, you can apply to be admitted to the PLE program and register for the PLE Document Writing course.

 Note: For the purposes of tuition and financial aid, the Writing from Life and PLE Document Writing courses are treated the same as any other course.

 Costs: The PLE Document Assessment Fee

 A non-refundable fee is charged per document to have a PLE document evaluated by a faculty member so that credit for prior learning can be awarded.
 A maximum of 10 credits can be awarded per assessment.
-For spring and summer of 2013, that assessment fee is $651.
-The assessment fee for the 2013-14 academic year will be set during the summer.
+For the 2013-14 academic year, that assessment fee is $651.

 Note: Assessment fees are not used in the calculation of financial aid, and financial aid funds cannot be used to pay for assessment fees.